-Prior authorization is a utilization management tool used by Medicare Advantage (Part C) and Medicare Part D plans to require pre-approval before the plan will pay for certain services or drugs.
+Georgia Medicare Advantage prior authorization is a utilization management tool that Medicare Advantage (Part C) and Medicare Part D plans use to require pre-approval before the plan will pay for certain services or drugs.
 The legal basis sits in Section 1852 of the Social Security Act, which authorizes Medicare Advantage plans to manage covered benefits through reasonable utilization controls, and in 42 CFR Part 422, which governs MA plan operations.
-Plans use prior authorization to ensure that requested services are medically necessary, are covered under the plan's benefit design, and meet appropriate clinical criteria.
-In principle, prior authorization helps control unnecessary utilization and steer beneficiaries toward evidence-based care.
-In practice, prior authorization in Medicare Advantage became a flashpoint for disputes between beneficiaries, providers, and plans throughout the 2010s and early 2020s.
+Plans use prior authorization to confirm that a requested service is medically necessary, is covered under the plan's benefit design, and meets appropriate clinical criteria.
+In principle this steers care toward evidence-based treatment; in practice, prior authorization in Medicare Advantage became a flashpoint for disputes between beneficiaries, providers, and plans throughout the 2010s and early 2020s.

-Original Medicare (Parts A and B) generally does not require prior authorization for most covered services.
-There are exceptions: certain durable medical equipment items, certain Part B drugs, and a few outpatient procedures fall under Original Medicare's limited prior authorization framework.
-But the vast majority of Original Medicare beneficiaries access services without pre-approval.
+The key contrast for any Georgian weighing Original Medicare against Medicare Advantage: Original Medicare (Parts A and B) does not require prior authorization for most covered services.
+It has narrow exceptions, mainly certain durable medical equipment and prosthetics on CMS's required prior authorization list (such as some power wheelchairs), a defined set of hospital outpatient department procedures, and repetitive scheduled non-emergent ambulance transport.
+The vast majority of Original Medicare beneficiaries otherwise access services without pre-approval.
 Medicare Advantage, by contrast, relies heavily on prior authorization.
-A typical MA plan may require prior auth for non-emergency hospital admissions, skilled nursing facility admissions, home health care, durable medical equipment over a certain dollar threshold, diagnostic imaging (MRI, CT, PET scans), outpatient procedures with high cost, specialty drugs administered under Part B, and certain Part D specialty drugs.
+A typical MA plan may require it for non-emergency hospital admissions, skilled nursing facility admissions, home health care, durable medical equipment over a dollar threshold, diagnostic imaging (MRI, CT, and PET scans), high-cost outpatient procedures, specialty drugs administered under Part B, and certain Part D specialty drugs.

 The Center for Medicare and Medicaid Innovation, congressional committees, and the HHS Office of Inspector General have all studied Medicare Advantage prior authorization over the past several years.
 The findings were consistent: prior authorization in MA was being used in ways that diverged from Original Medicare coverage rules.
 Plans applied internal coverage criteria that were stricter than what Original Medicare would have covered.
 Plans denied medically necessary care.
 Plans delayed decisions beyond reasonable timeframes.
 Plans required reauthorization mid-treatment for stable patients.
 The cumulative effect was administrative burden on providers, delays in care for beneficiaries, and erosion of the principle that Medicare Advantage is equivalent to Original Medicare.